Introduction to Recurrent Neural Network

 Advantages of Recurrent Neural Network

-- Recurrent neural network are even used with convolutional layers to extend the effective pixel neighborhood.
+- Recurrent neural networks are even used with convolutional layers to extend the effective pixel neighborhood.

 Disadvantages of Recurrent Neural Network